COLLEGE OF LIBERAL ARTS

 Areas of Specialization:

-Faculty members specialize and offer substantial coursework in the following areas: urban anthropology, visual anthropology, anthropology of gender, archaeology of the eastern United States, archaeology of tropical America, historical archaeology, environmental archaeology, medical anthropology, and human biology.
+Faculty members specialize and offer substantial coursework in the following areas: urban anthropology, visual anthropology, the anthropology of gender, archeology of the eastern United States, archeology of Panama and Colombia, medical anthropology, human biology, anthropology and gender.

 Of the 89 doctorates granted by the department since 1976, 39 (44%) hold full-time faculty positions, while another 17 (19%) hold full-time research positions in academic or non-academic settings.
-Another 18% hold degree-related policy and administrative positions, while 9% are engaged in other professional activities, such as law, which their anthropological training informs.
+Another 18% hold degree-related policy and administrative positions; and 9% are engaged in other professional activities, such as law, which their anthropological training informs.

 Non-Degree Student Policy:

-Non-matriculated students are generally restricted to the following courses: 8003, 8004, 8005, and 8006.
-Requests to take other courses as a non-matriculated student will be considered.
-If accepted to the program, up to 9 credits of non-matriculated coursework will be applied to the degree.
+Non-matriculated students are generally restricted to the following courses: 403, 404, 405, 406.
+If accepted to the program, these courses will be applied to the degree.

-The department usually reserves assistantships for second- and third-year students, except in exceptional circumstances.
-Outstanding students who apply to the program may be nominated for Presidential, University, and Future Faculty Fellowships, which provide four years of support.
-Departmental Teaching Assistants are first assigned to recitation sections, laboratory sections, and the visual lab.
-Experienced Teaching Assistants are offered their own section to teach.
+The department usually reserves its Assistantships for second and third year students, except in exceptional circumstances.
+Outstanding students who apply to the program may be nominated for Presidential, University and Future-Faculty Fellowships, which carry 4 years of support.
+Departmental teaching assistants are first assigned to recitation sections, laboratory sections and the visual lab.
+Experienced assistants are offered their own section to teach.
+First time TA's and all students who intend to teach part-time are expected to take 411 (Teaching Anthropology).